Matt Williams (rugby union coach): Scotland

 After success with Ireland A, Williams was reportedly "head hunted" by the SRU and, in 2003, he was appointed as the head coach of Scotland.
 Williams was only the second Australian in over a century to be appointed as a head coach in the Six Nations Championship — and the Scottish national men's team's first foreign coach.

-Statistically, Williams was and remains the worst Scotland coach of the professional era by a considerable margin.
-Despite being able to select from a group of players which included British & Irish Lions tourists Simon Taylor, Gregor Townsend, Tom Smith, Scott Murray, and Gordon Bulloch; future Lions Chris Cusiter, Mike Blair, Ross Ford, Jason White, and Nathan Hines; and experienced players like Stuart Grimes and Jon Petrie, Williams' team won just 17.65% of their matches.
-Scotland won three games out of 17 under Williams' tenure, two of which came against Tier 2 nations: Japan and Samoa.
-A defeat of Italy in the 2005 Six Nations remains Williams' only win against Tier One opposition.
-Additionally, Williams controversially discarded Townsend - a celebrated figure in Scottish rugby, then aged only 30 - a week prior to the unveiling of his first national squad, despite an admission that his team lacked experienced centres.

-Williams was sacked as Scotland head coach in April 2005, with the worst win percentage of any Scottish permanent head coach, a record that stands to this day.

-Scotland's results immediately picked up with the arrival of new coach Frank Hadden, a former schoolteacher.
-Williams' player-management techniques have subsequently been criticised by multiple former Scotland internationals.

 After Scotland

-After his Scotland tenure, Williams returned to Australia and became head coach of West Harbour rugby club in Sydney from 2006 to 2007 before returning to Ireland to take over Ulster team mid-season, after they had sacked former coach Mark McCall.
+After his Scotland tenure, Williams returned to Australia and became head coach of West Harbour rugby club in Sydney from 2006 to 2007 before returning to Ireland to take over the Ulster team mid-season, after they had sacked former coach Mark McCall.

 Williams resigned from the post of Head Coach at Ulster Rugby in May 2009.

 In 2011 he was head coach of Club Narbonne Méditerranée in France.
 He resigned in July 2012.

 He then returned to Australia and in 2013 he set up the rugby programme at the Knox Sports Academy in Sydney.

-Williams had a brief three-month stint, advising the Timișoara Saracensclub in Romania, and he left in November 2017.
+From 2018 to 2026 has worked with the Centre de Formation in France for both Racing Club Narbonne and Beziers.